Skip to content

 Cancellation of Rental Agreement

-1. A resident fails to maintain University Student Apartments eligibility requirements.
+1. A resident fails to maintain Sunnyside Apartments eligibility requirements.

 2. A resident fails to pay rent and/or other charges when due.

-3. A resident, family member, visitor or guest disturbs other residents and/or violates University of Utah or University Student Apartments policy.
+3. A resident, family member, visitor or guest disturbs other residents and/or violates University of Utah or Sunnyside Apartments policy.

 4. A resident, family member, visitor or guest engages in criminal activity.
 See Investigations, Charges and Convictions of Criminal Conduct policy and Sex Offender policy.